ericclack/pygamezero_candy/doc/part1.rst

 .. code:: python

-   # Create an list of numbers 6-1
+   # Create a list of numbers 6-1
    a = [6,5,4,3,2,1]
    # Print the list
    a